tachidok/chapchom/README.md

 project.

 ## What the project is about?
-We intent to develop a **Object-Oriented-Parallel numerical library** with aims to solve PDE's by Mesh Free/Finite Element Method.
+We intent to develop a **Object-Oriented-Parallel numerical framework** with aims to solve PDE's by Mesh Free/Finite Element Method.

 ## Fast installation and starting up!!!